Council of Europe: Member states and observers

 The Council of Europe was founded on 5 May 1949 by Belgium, Denmark, France, Ireland, Italy, Luxembourg, Netherlands, Norway, Sweden and the United Kingdom.
 Greece and Turkey joined three months later.
 Iceland, West Germany and Saar Protectorate joined the Council of Europe as associate members in 1950.
 West Germany became a full member in 1951, and the Saar withdrew its application after it joined West Germany following the 1955 Saar Statute referendum.
-Joining later were Austria (1956), Cyprus (1961), Switzerland (1963), Malta (1965), and Portugal (1976).
+Joining later were Austria (1956), Cyprus (1961), Switzerland (1963), Malta (1965) and Portugal (1976).
 Spain joined in 1977, two years after the death of its dictator Francisco Franco and the Spanish transition to democracy.
 Next to join were Liechtenstein (1978), San Marino (1988) and Finland (1989).
 After the fall of Communism with the Revolutions of 1989 and the collapse of the Soviet Union, the following countries in Europe joined: Hungary (1990), Poland (1991), Bulgaria (1992), Estonia (1993), Lithuania (1993), Slovenia (1993), the Czech Republic (1993), Slovakia (1993), Romania (1993), Andorra (1994), Latvia (1995), Moldova (1995), Albania (1995), Ukraine (1995), the former Yugoslav Republic of Macedonia (1995) (later renamed North Macedonia), Russia (1996, expelled 2022), Croatia (1996), Georgia (1999), Armenia (2001), Azerbaijan (2001), Bosnia and Herzegovina (2002), Serbia and Montenegro (later Serbia) (2003), Monaco (2004) and Montenegro (2007).
-After Russia being expelled in 2022, the council has 46 member states.
+After Russia's expulsion in 2022, the Council has 46 member states.

-Although most Council members are predominantly Christian in heritage, there are four Muslim-majority member states: Bosnia and Herzegovina, Turkey, Albania, and Azerbaijan.
+Although most Council members are predominantly Christian in heritage, there are four Muslim-majority member states: Bosnia and Herzegovina, Turkey, Albania and Azerbaijan.

 The CoE has granted some countries a status that allows them to participate in CoE activities without being full members.
 There are three types of nonmember status: associate member, special guest and observer.
 Associate member status was created for former Axis states which had not yet regained their sovereignty since their defeat in the Second World War; as such, it is no longer used, although there have been proposals to reactivate it to permit enhanced participation by the current observer states.
 "Special guest" status was used as a transitional status for post-Soviet countries that wished to join the council after the fall of the Berlin Wall and is no longer commonly used.
 "Observer" status is for non-European nations who accept democracy, rule of law, and human rights, and wish to participate in Council initiatives.
 The United States became an observer state in 1995.
-Currently, Canada, the Holy See, Japan, Mexico, and the United States are observer states, while Israel is an observer to the PACE.
+Currently, Canada, the Holy See, Japan, Mexico and the United States are observer states, while Israel is an observer to the PACE.
 Additionally Kosovo is a member of the Council of Europe Development Bank and a member of the Council of Europe's Venice Commission.
 The Assembly of Kosovo was invited to take part in the work of the Parliamentary Assembly of the Council of Europe and its committees as an observer in 2016.
 Two representatives of local government in Kosovo participate in the work of the Congress of Local and Regional Authorities as observers.